Grenosaurus/ML-project/README.md

 Program is runned in the following method after going to the folder where the program is in your OS shell:
  - If Windows -> python .\solarEfficiency.py
  - If Linux -> python3 solarEfficiency.py
 Also check that you have the needed datasets.
+Dependencies used by the python program can be found in requirments.txt file.

 Programs algorithms can be used for plotting other kind of datasets if wanted.